In this video I show you how to stitch a name/personalisation onto your drawstring bag.

 Once you have finished this part, it’s time to stitch.
 Choose the colour of your thread (I chose white to stick with my Christmas theme), take 2 strands and fold them in half.
 Thread your needle with the 4 ends of thread, leaving the loop at the end.

 I have just used a simple back stitch on mine, but you can use a different stitch if you know any.
 Bring your needle up where you want to start, leaving the loop of thread sticking out at the back, when you bring your needle back down put it through the loop and pull your thread to secure it.

-When your are stitching, try and make your stitches all the same size.
-This isn’t necessary, bit it will make your finished work look a lot neater.
+When you are stitching, try and make your stitches all the same size.
+This isn’t necessary, but it will make your finished work look a lot neater.
 When you need to tie off your thread, simply stitch your needle under some of the thread at the back.

-You can add anything else onto you bag that you would like to.
+You can add anything else to your bag that you would like to.
 For example, I think I’m going to add some French knots to make it look like snow.
 And you would draw small decorations to stitch over too.
 Also, this tutorial will work for stitching onto any type of cotton bag; it doesn’t have to be a drawstring one.
-I have stitch larger quotes and personalisation’s onto tote bags before, and I’ve stitched dates onto tiny bags to keep small keepsakes/favours in.
+I have stitched larger quotes and personalisation onto tote bags before, and I’ve stitched dates onto tiny bags to keep small keepsakes/favours in.
 There are lots of possibilities!